Moduli of hybrid curves I: Variations of canonical measures: Introduction

 \end{itemize}

-Given the triple $(S, \ell, \pi)$, we then define the associated \emph{hybrid curve} $\hcurve^\hyb$ as the metrized complex $\mc$ from~\cite{AB15}, obtained by the \emph{metric realization} of $(S, \ell)$, enriched with the data of the layering $\pi$ on the edge set of $\mc$.
+Given the triple $(S, \ell, \pi)$, we define the associated \emph{layered metrized complex} as the metrized complex $\mc$ from~\cite{AB15}, obtained as the \emph{metric realization} of $(S, \ell)$, and enriched with the data of the layering $\pi$.

-We recall that $\mc$ is obtained by taking first the normalization $\widetilde S$ of $S$, which is by definition the disjoint union of the (normalization of the) irreducible components of $S$ (these are smooth compact Riemann surfaces), then taking an interval $\Ical_e$ of length $\ell_e$ for each edge $e \in E$, and finally gluing for each $e$ the two extremities of $\Ical_e$ to the two points in $\tilde S$ corresponding to the node in $S$ associated with $e$.
+We recall that $\mc$ is obtained by taking first the normalization $\widetilde S$ of $S$, which is by definition the disjoint union of the (normalization of the) irreducible components of $S$, then taking an interval $\Ical_e$ of length $\ell_e$ for each edge $e \in E$ associated to a node $p_e$ in $S$, and finally gluing the two extremities of $\Ical_e$ to the two points in the normalization $\tilde S$ corresponding to the node $p_e$ in $S$ (see Figure~\ref{fig:HybridCurveIntro}).

+We then define the following \emph{conformal equivalence relation} (\emph{at infinity}) on layered metrized complexes.
+Two layered metrized complexes $\mc$ and $\mc'$ are conformally equivalent if there exists an isomorphism of the semistable curves underlying $\mc$ and $\mc'$ so that under this isomorphism, they have the same underlying graph $G=(V, E)$ (this will be automatic), the same ordered partition $\pi =(\pi_1, \dots, \pi_r)$ on $E$, and for each layer $\pi_j$, $j=1, \dots, r$ of $\pi$, there is a positive number $\lambda_j >0$ such that